-Ives Trail Greenway is a moderately trafficked point-to-point trail located near Danbury, CT that features a lake.
+Ives Trail Greenway is a moderately trafficked point-to-point trail located near Danbury, Connecticut that features a lake.
 The trail is rated as moderate offers a number of activity options.

 A 20-mile hiking trail and greenway connecting Ridgefield, Danbury, Bethel and Redding In early 2003 Danbury City Planner Dennis Elpern recognized the potential for connecting approximately 3,000 acres of undeveloped and/ or open space areas running through Ridgefield, Danbury, Bethel and Redding, and recommended the Mayor pursue the formation of a continuous trail and greenway connecting these lands.
 If it could be built, it was decided to name the trail after one of Americas most influential composers and Danbury native Charles Ives(1874-1954).
 In June 2003 Danbury Mayor Mark Boughton appointed the Ives Trail Task Force (ITTF), including representatives of Ridgefield, Danbury, Bethel and Redding.
 The ITTF met monthly for 10 years, and with the cooperation of the local towns and residents, secured the final easements needed to complete the trail in fall 2012, with construction of the final trail segments completed in spring 2013.
 In 2010, when the majority of the trail and greenway had been established, the CT Department of Energy and Environmental Protection recognized the Ives Trail and Greenway as one of Connecticuts officially designated greenways.
 The City of Danbury Connecticut is leading the development of the Ives Trail Greenway, a regional trail that links open spaces in Bethel, Danbury, and Ridgefield, Connecticut.
 The trail will extend fourteen miles, from Terre Haute in Bethel, northwesterly to Rogers Park in Danbury, past the Charles Ives Homestead, and then southerly thru Tarrywile Park.
 It will then continue southwesterly across Route 7 and through Wooster Mountain State Park to the existing trail systems in Ridgefield's Bennetts Pond Park and Pine Mountain Park.
 The Ives Trail is named in honor of Charles E. Ives.
 Born in Danbury in 1874, Ives is noted for his original classical compositions, winning the Pulitzer prize in 1947 for his Symphony Number 3.
 Danbury's Ives has the significant distinction of being Connecticut's state composer.
 The Ives Trail Committee has carefully planned a trail that protects sensitive environmental areas.
 In consultation with The National Park Service and The Conway School of Landscape Design, a management and maintenance plan for the trail is being prepared.
 Local conservation groups, the City of Danbury and Towns of Bethel and Ridgefield are strong supporters of this greenway.